 The Cost of Building Yourself

 If you plan to design your own intranet from the ground up, you need to have the skills necessary to handle this complex undertaking.
-While it can be done with a lot of Google searching and a heavy dose of determination, the end cost of that kind of undertaking may surprise you: building from scratch may cost as much as $40,000 to make it work.
+While it can be done with a lot of Google searching and a heavy dose of determination, the end cost of that kind of undertaking may surprise you: building from scratch could cost as much as $40,000 to make it work.
 The financial bottom line isn’t the only cost, however.
 Implementing your new intranet program could take as much as 15 months if you try to do it on your own.
 In some businesses, or if you’re tackling other assignments and problems at the same time, it could take even longer!
-One European study found that, depending on the size of the company, the number of employees the intranet is expected to service, and the complexity required of the intranet service, it could require between 20 full workdays and 200 full workdays to implement the new intranet.
+One European study found that, depending on the size of the company, the number of employees the intranet is expected to cover, and the complexity required of the intranet service, it could require between 20 and 200 full workdays to implement the new intranet.